 Of course, it makes sense to think of vaginismus as a physical problem, after all, it manifests itself in very physically obvious ways so it can appear that there is a block preventing you from having sex or any form of penetration.
 I have also heard vaginismus being compared to having a physical injury, and the sufferer should be treated in the same manner as a person with a broken arm.

 Your vagina is not broken or injured!
 But you are really good at tensing...

 You are squeezing your muscles in response to the fear and trepidation you are creating in your mind.

 Our mind is an remarkably powerful device and the thoughts we create can have an incredible impact upon our body.
 Simply with the power of our imagination we have the ability to create a whole host of physical sensations: we can make our heart race by thinking of a frightening situation; we can create a headache by feeling stressed.
 We can make ourselves cry by thinking sad thoughts.

 Take a person with a fear of flying.
 When they are on a plane they may feel nervous at take off or landing, or when the plane encounters turbulence.
 Their fear leads to grip the arm rests of the chair.
 Of course their arm muscles are tensing….but only in response to their catastrophic thinking that the plane is going to plummet out of the sky.
 The minute they relax and stop thinking these terrifying thoughts, their body relaxes.

-By treating vaginsmus as physical problem, you are diverting attention away from the REAL source of the tension….which is your thinking.
+By treating vaginsmus as a purely physical problem, is to divert attention away from the TRUE source of the tension….which is the mindset behind the physical response.